-Management's Discussion and Analysis For the Year Ended June 30, 2019
+Management's Discussion and Analysis For the Year Ended June 30, 2020

-As management of the Town of Salem, Connecticut ("Town"), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the fiscal year ended June 30, 2019.
+As management of the Town of Salem, Connecticut ("Town"), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the fiscal year ended June 30, 2020.

-Financial Highlights
+Financial highlights

-- The Town's total net position totals \$24,695,562.
-Of this amount, \$6,478,381 is available (unrestricted) to finance ongoing programs. - On a government-wide basis, the Town's total net position increased by \$938,359 for the fiscal year.
-The main reasons for the increase were as follows: - Positive operations in the General Fund of \$682,466. - The differences in the basis of accounting between the modified accrual basis used for the governmental funds as compared to the accrual basis used for the government wide financial statements (Exhibit E).
-The two most significant accounts impacted by the difference basis of accounting are capital assets and long-term liabilities.
-Capital outlay was in excess of depreciation expense by \$675,549 and net activity of debt activity of \$(177,201) and other longterm liabilities of \$(63,659). - The unassigned fund balance in the General Fund was \$3,344,660 22.30% of total General Fund budgetary expenditures and transfers out.
+Government-wide financial statements

+• The Town's total net position totals \$25,265,233.
+Of this amount, \$6,723,434 is available (unrestricted) to finance ongoing programs.

+The Town's total net position increased by \$569,671.
+The increase is due to the following:

+positive operations of the General Fund of \$ 377,193 positive operations of the Capital Non-Recurring Fund 56,849 Conversion to accrual basis on Exhibit E: capital outlay net of depreciation expense of (190,891) net principal debt activity of 457,013 change in special termination benefits of (75,000) change in OPEB liability of (94,246)

+Fund financial statements

+• The unassigned fund balance in the General Fund was \$3,108,552 or 20.6% of total General Fund budgetary expenditures and transfers out.

-Overview of the Basic Financial Statements
+Overview of the basic financial statements